Researching Nigerian Legal Information

 2.1.
 Constitution

-The current constitution is the Constitution of the Federal Republic of Nigeria, 1999.
+The current constitution is the Constitution of the Federal Republic of Nigeria 1999.
 The 1999 Nigerian Constitution came into force on May 29, 1999.
 The 1999 Constitution has been amended three times, all in 2010.
-The first two amendments deal largely with political issues while the third version makes provisions for the establishment of the National Industrial Court as a superior court of record.
+The first two amendments deal largely with political issues, while the third version makes provisions for the establishment of the National Industrial Court as a superior court of record.
 Efforts are ongoing to further amend the 1999 Nigerian Constitution.
 The 1999 Nigerian Constitution provides the framework for the administration of both the Federal Government of Nigeria as well as the states.
-No state may therefore adopt its own constitution unlike what obtained until the incursion of the military in government in Nigeria in 1966.
+No state may therefore adopt its constitution unlike what was obtained until the incursion of the military into the government in Nigeria in 1966.
 The Constitution is supreme, and its provisions have binding force on all authorities and persons throughout the Federal Republic of Nigeria.

 2.2.
 Legislation

-Each of the 36 states and the Federal Capital Territory (FCT) Abuja has its own laws.
-These include laws on residual matters, which are within the exclusive legislative competence of states and matters on the concurrent legislative list.
+Each of the thirty-six states and the Federal Capital Territory (FCT) Abuja has its own laws.
+These include laws on residual matters, which are within the exclusive legislative competence of states, and matters on the concurrent legislative list.
 Some states periodically undertake law revision exercises to present their laws in a compact and comprehensive form to guarantee easy access.

 2.3.
 English Law